Novavax (NVAX)

 AI Analysis | Feedback

-- NanoFlu: An investigational quadrivalent seasonal influenza vaccine candidate that has successfully met its primary endpoints in a pivotal Phase 3 clinical trial.
+- NanoFlu: A nanoparticle seasonal quadrivalent influenza vaccine candidate in Phase 3 clinical trials.

 AI Analysis | Feedback